lillae/React-Movie-Watchlist/README.md

 # React Movie Watchlist

-Created with React, Redux, redux-persist, styled-components.
+Created with React hooks, Redux, redux-persist, styled-components.

 ## Description
 Search for Movies and create a Watchlist.